-Anne’s specialities are in archaeology, art and architecture.
+Anne Anderson‘s specialities are in archaeology, art and architecture.
 Her many talks include “Voysey’s Surrey Houses”, “The DeMorgans and the Lovelaces” and “Surrey Arts and Crafts gardens.”
-She is a regular Arts Society lecturer.
+She is a regular Arts Society lecturer

-Sam is a cave guide (for Reigate and Dorking caves), an author and an active member of ”Subterranea Britannica”, which researches and preserves the subterranean history of Britain.
+Sam Dawson is a cave guide, author and an active member of ”Subterranea Britannica”, which researches and preserves the subterranean history of Britain.
 He lives in Dorking.

-Company for Surrey Archaeological Society and a Tutor in Archaeology at Oxford University.
+Anne Sassin-Allen is Projects and Outreach Officer or Surrey Archaeological Society, and a Tutor in Archaeology at Oxford University.
 She gives talks on many aspects of archaeology.

-A life-long Congregationalist, Chris is especially interested in Victorian religion.
-We look forward to his talk “Enterprising Friends : the commercial success of English Quakers in the 19th century” in late 2021.
+A life-long Congregationalist, Chris Bruce-Jones is especially interested in Victorian religion.
+We look forward to his talk “Enterprising Friends : English Quakers in the 19th century” in late 2021.